rurreac/slider/README.md

   fully interactive as well.

 A note between killing a Session and disconnecting from a Session:
-* Disconnect, closes the Session at the Server side, it would be equivalent to terminating the Server.
+* Disconnect closes the Session at the Server side, it would be equivalent to terminating the Server.
-  * If the Client is configured with the `-retry` option, the Client will reconnect to the Server if available on the next try, creating a new Session.
+  * If the Client is configured with the `--retry` option, the Client will reconnect to the Server if available on the next try, creating a new Session.
-  * If the Client is not configured with the `-retry` option, and is NOT configured with the `-listener` option, once it runs its next keepalive check will shut down.
+  * If the Client is not configured with the `--retry` option, and is NOT configured with the `--listener` option, once it runs its next keepalive check will shut down.
-* Kill, is equivalent to terminate the execution of the Client, independently if it's a regular Client or a Listener one.
+* Kill is equivalent to terminating the execution of the Client, independently if it's a regular Client or a Listener one.

 ##### Connect
 ```
 Slider# connect -h
 Usage: connect [flags] <[client_address]:port>

-  -c, --cert   Specify certID for key authentication (default 0)
+  -i, --cert-id   Specify certID for SSH key authentication (default 0)
   -d, --dns       Use custom DNS resolver (default "")
   -p, --proto     Use custom proto (default slider-v1)
+  -c, --tls-cert  Use custom client TLS certificate (default "")
+  -k, --tls-key   Use custom client TLS key (default "")

 Requires exactly 1 argument(s)
 ```